damlobster/ada2018/README.md

 [Updated 23.11.2018]

 # **Environment news in the world**

 # Abstract
 Concerns about environmental degradation is taking a growing place in the collective consciousness.
-Global media news plays an important role in reporting environmental news to population, being for reporting natural disaster that causes important damage to population, or revealing the douteuse practice of a company, politic views on environment etc and can have an impact at a large scale...
+Global media plays an important role in reporting environmental news to population, being for reporting natural disaster that causes important damage to population, or revealing the douteuse practice of a company, politic views on environment etc and can have an impact at a large scale...

 We would like to analyse the environment news coverage in the world.